1MuhammadFarhanAslam/Python/03_Machine Learning/Readme.md

 #### **Overfitting**

 - **Definition:**
-  When a model **learns too much**, including **noise and random fluctuations** in the training data, instead of just learning the real patterns.
+  When a model **learns too much**, including **noise and random fluctuations** in the training data, instead of just learning the useful or valuable patterns.

 - **Result:**
-  - Very high accuracy on training data (model becomes a "ratta master" 📖).
+  - Very high accuracy on training data (model becomes a "ratta master").
   - Poor performance on new, unseen data (test data).

 - **Example:**